kenneth558/POOFITEE-Original/README.md

+(I abandoned this project upon realizing just how disparately divergent the Linux universe is)
 # POOFITEE

 Linux Scripting "Packet filtering Owner Only, adaptive, pseudo-application layer linux Firewall - the system is Invisible To Everyone Else"